Apress/pro-c-sharp-8-w-.net-core-3/errata.md

 Note Creating solutions and projects can also be accomplished using the .NET Core CLI.
 For example, to create a new solution, enter dotnet new sln -n SimpleCSharpConsoleApp.
 To create a new .NET Core C# Console application, enter dotnet new console -lang C# -n SimpleCSharpConsoleApp.
 To add the new console app to the solution, enter dotnet sln add SimpleCSharpConsoleApp.
 This is just a small sample of what the CLI is capable of.
 To discover everything the CLI can do, enter dotnet -h

+**Chapter 22**

+[On **page 836** in the last paragraph that begins with "Delete the Data and Reseed..." there is a typo.]

+Instead of:

+"Open the StoreDataInitializer.cs class"

+It should read:

+"Open the SampleDataInitializer.cs class"

 **Chapter 23**

 On **page 865** the code following the paragraph that begins "Another constructor takes an instance..." should read like this: